Skip to main content

 This minor is designed to introduce students to the beneficial and harmful role of microorganisms in a variety of diverse environments including plants, animals, soil, food, air and water.

-A minor designed to provide students specialized knowledge in the areas of forestry and ornamental horticulture as they relate to urban environments.
+This minor is designed to provide students specialized knowledge in the areas of forestry and ornamental horticulture as they relate to urban environments.
 Students will learn how to establish and manage herbaceous and woody plants used in commercial, recreational and residential settings.

 This minor provides students with specialized knowledge and skills related to conservation of wild resources.
 It benefits students interested in careers related to conservation, monitoring and restoration of natural ecosystems.